 But can you run rigid foam between the studs, just as you would do with fiberglass rolls or spray foam?
 While not the officially recommended method, installation of rigid foam between studs in below-grade areas can have some benefits.
 Any insulation is usually better than no insulation, as long as that insulation does not create more problems for you later on.
 Insulating with fiberglass against a vapor-ridden concrete wall is an example of this.
 Your best efforts at adding fiberglass insulation to a moist wall system are undone, often within a couple of seasons, by fast-growing mold and mildew.

-Rigid Foam Basics
+Rigid Foam Board Insulation Basics

-Continuity Makes The Perfect Basement Wall
+Continuous Insulation Makes a Perfect Basement Wall

 Rigid foam is meant to be continuous.
 By contrast, the classic wall system of studs placed every 16 inches on-center does not provide for continuous insulation.

-As exterior sheathing, rigid foam is installed on the outside of the house, just under the siding.
+As an exterior sheathing, rigid foam is installed on the outside of the house, just under the siding.
 The foam sheets are butted next to each other and taped to prevent air infiltration.

 On basement walls, continuity is important, too.
 With sheets tightly placed end-to-end, there is no chance of a thermal bridge.

-Thermal Bridges and Breaks
+Preventing Thermal Bridges and Breaks